Vijayscala/interview-questions-1/roles/devops/README.md

   * How can Docker help in this case?
 * How frequently have you been deploying?
   * Have you been able to improve the frequency of deployments?
 If so, how?

+**hard**
+* Without using Docker, can you see the processes running inside a container from the outside?

+#### Automation Questions

+* Have you used Puppet, Chef, Salt or Ansible?
+  * How long have you used it for?
+  * Have you used it in production?
+* Describe the size of the environment that you automated (how many servers, small scale or large scale)

 ### Coding Questions